Logo

 Koinly: Crypto Tax Calculator and Reports

-Koinly is a leading crypto tax calculator that helps estimate your liabilities and generate ready-to-file tax reports.
-It connects to more than 850 exchanges and wallets, and supports thousands of coins and tokens.
+Koinly is a crypto tax calculator that helps estimate tax liabilities and generate reports.
+It connects to more than 850 exchanges and wallets and supports thousands of coins and tokens.

 Pros